sashadev-sky/ADT-Guide/README.md

 ### Usefulness
  - Useful when you want to store values associated with keys.
- - A classic example of how data structures can be augmented to achieve efficient time complexities across different operations: LRU cache - a Hash Map is used together with a doubly-linked list to take advantage of its O(1) insertion and deletion times.

 [Map - hash map implementation](./lib/hash_map.rb)
 [Map - 2D array implementation](./lib/array_map.rb)